 BCC typically presents as a small pearly or crusty patch that fails to heal.
 Because they are painless and typically develop slowly, they are often present for months to years before they are brought to the attention of the healthcare provider.
 Often, BCC can be identified by blood vessels that are prominent within the bump.
 As the lesions grow, crusting and bleeding ulcers that will not heal are frequently the reason individuals present to their doctor.
 The lesions are most often identified on the face, with more than 70% of BCC diagnosed on the lips, cheeks, ears, nose, and scalp.
 Other regions of the body commonly diagnosed with BCC include the back of the neck, the shoulders, the forearms and hands, the back, and lower legs.

 Although the lesions are slow-growing and rarely develop the ability to spread to lymphatics or other parts of the body, the lesions can progress locally, leading to destruction of nearby structures which can be disfiguring.
-Lesions are frequently neglected secondary to their slow growth.
+Lesions are frequently neglected because of their slow growth.
 As the BCC grows, it may invade adjacent areas, including blood vessels, cartilage, and bone.
 Risk factors for recurrence after treatment of basal cell carcinomas include depth of invasion, pathologic sub-type, and perineural invasion.

 Like BCC, SCC is commonly diagnosed in middle-aged and elderly individuals in skin with chronic sun exposure.
 SCC is a malignant skin tumor, which arises in the epidermis.
 They typically present in areas of hyperkeratosis (thickening of the outer skin layer) and approximately 65% arise from actinic keratosis.
 The most common location of squamous cell carcinomas is the face.
 Other areas at high risk include the back, shoulders, forearms and hands, and lower legs.